 - Only 36.9% of people struggling with an anxiety disorder will get treatment

-Anxiety vs Stress vs Depression
+Anxiety vs. Stress vs. Depression

 Depression is the second most common mental health condition affecting American adults and is characterized by persistent feelings of sadness and a loss of energy, motivation or interest.
 People who experience depression often have depressive episodes lasting weeks or longer.
 Many people who experience depression also experience anxiety, and there is a high rate of comorbidity between the two disorders.
 While symptoms of anxiety and depression can happen at the same time, they can also occur independently, even in those diagnosed with both disorders.

-Anxiety Tests & Quizzes
+Anxiety Tests & Self-Assessments

 While people cannot self-diagnose an anxiety disorder, doing some additional research can be helpful to some in identifying signs or symptoms.
 This should not be a substitute for professional help or a clinical diagnosis, but may be useful for those looking for more information.
-Here are some resources where you can learn more about symptoms of anxiety:

 Mental Health America provides a screening tool for anxiety (also available in Spanish) that can help you assess whether it might be time to seek out professional help.
 While this screening tool can be helpful resources in identifying warning signs, they are not reliable tools for diagnosing an anxiety disorder.

 If you or someone you care about is concerned about a potential anxiety disorder, seeking professional treatment is highly recommended.
 Counselors, social workers, psychologists, and other licensed professionals can verify a diagnosis and help people explore options to treat and manage their condition.